Tripe — Nutrients, Health Benefits, And Shopping Tips

 How to store tripe

-Tripe should be stored in the refrigerator, tightly wrapped in plastic wrap or placed in an airtight container.
-Refrigeration helps maintain its freshness and quality for up to two days.
-For longer storage, consider freezing.
+To keep tripe fresh, it should be stored in the refrigerator, securely wrapped in plastic wrap or placed in an airtight container.
+Refrigeration preserves its quality for a duration of 1-2 days.
+If you need to store it for a longer period, freezing is a suitable option.

 ✅ Extra Tip